Users & Teams

 S2S endpoints for resource access

-Section titled “S2S endpoints for resource access”Other plugins must not reimplement the team-grant logic.
+Section titled “S2S endpoints for resource access”Other plugins must not reimplement the relation-tuple logic.
 The auth backend

-exposes two S2S endpoints (userType: "service") for that purpose, declared
+exposes a set of S2S procedures (userType: "service") for it, declared in

 When NOT to use them